-Locked phones will only work with a specific carrier.
+Locked mobiles will only work with a specific network.

-While this might not be a problem for you, it immediately limits potential buyers unless they know how to unlock the phone.
+While this might not be a problem for you, it immediately limits potential buyers unless they know how to unlock the mobile.

-Regulations in many countries now require carriers to unlock phones upon request as long as you have met the conditions of your contract.
+Regulations in many countries now require networks to unlock mobiles upon request as long as you have met the conditions of your contract.

-Checking your carrier’s website or calling customer service is the quickest way to find out your official options.
+Checking your network’s website or calling customer service is the quickest way to find out your official options.

-Depending on your carrier, you might run into limitations on the number of devices you can unlock at once or find that they ask for a small fee.
+Depending on your network, you might run into limitations on the number of devices you can unlock at once or find that they ask for a small fee.

 You should have no problem recouping the cost of unlocking in the sale price of your phone.

-If you don’t have any luck with your carrier, you can check local mobile shops or even your online classifieds.
+If you don’t have any luck with your network, you can check local mobile shops or even your online classifieds.

-Cellphone unlocking is an increasingly common service as the second-hand phone market continues to expand.
+Unlocking services are increasingly common as the second-hand mobile market continues to expand.